eunomia-bpf/bpftime/README.md

 The bpftime supports the following types of eBPF programs:

 - `uprobe/uretprobe`: trace userspace functions at start or and.
 No affect the control flow.
+- `syscall tracepoints`: trace the specific syscall types.
+No affect the control flow of syscalls.

+And some userspace extensions:

 - `ureplace`: replace the userspace function with a eBPF function
 - `ufilter`: filter the userspace function

-- `syscall tracepoints`: trace the specific syscall types.
-No affect the control flow of syscalls.
+See [documents/available-features.md](https://github.com/eunomia-bpf/bpftime/tree/master/documents/avaliable-features.md) for more details.

 ### Tracing the system